How to Contact the NAGPRA Office

 Statement on Consultation and Compliance

-The Miami Tribe of Oklahoma s committed to the proper and comprehensive application of the consultation process provided by federal law to repatriate and return our ancestors peacefully back to the earth and endorse the concept of compliance as the good faith efforts of institutions to consult with federally recognized Tribes as stated in the NAGPRA Act.
+The Miami Tribe of Oklahoma is committed to the proper and comprehensive application of the consultation process provided by federal law to repatriate our sacred objects and objects of cultural patrimony, as well as return our ancestors and their belongings peacefully back to the earth.
+The Tribe endorses the concept of compliance as the good-faith efforts of institutions to consult with federally recognized Tribes, as stated in the Native American Graves Protection and Repatriation Act (NAGPRA).